Ottoman–Venetian War (1463–1479): Campaigns in the Morea and the Aegean, 1463–1470

-In the Aegean, the new Venetian admiral, Orsato Giustinian, tried to take Lesbos in the spring of 1464, and besieged the capital Mytilene for six weeks, until the arrival of an Ottoman fleet under Mahmud Pasha on 18 May forced him to withdraw.
+In the Aegean, the new Venetian admiral, Orsato Giustinian, tried to take Lesbos in the spring of 1464, and besieged the capital Mytilene for six weeks, until the arrival of an Ottoman fleet under Mahmud Pasha on 18 May 1464 forced him to withdraw.
 Another attempt to capture the island shortly after also failed, and Giustinian died at Modon on 11 July.
 His successor, Jacopo Loredan, spent the remainder of the year in ultimately fruitless demonstrations of force before the Dardanelles.
 In early 1465, Mehmed II sent peace feelers to the Venetian Senate.
 Distrusting the Sultan's motives, these were rejected.
 Soon after, the Venetians were embroiled in a conflict with the Knights Hospitaller of Rhodes, who had attacked a Venetian convoy carrying Moorish merchants from the Mamluk Sultanate.
 This event enraged the Mamluks, who imprisoned all Venetian subjects living in the Levant, and threatened to enter the war on the Ottoman side.
 The Venetian fleet, under Loredan, sailed to Rhodes under orders to release the Moors, even by force.
 In the event, a potentially catastrophic war between the two major Christian powers of the Aegean was avoided, and the merchants were released to Venetian custody.

-By 1465 the Maniot Kladas brothers, Krokodelos and Epifani, were leading bands of stratioti on behalf of Venice against the Turks in Southern Peloponnese.
+By 1465 the Maniot Kladas brothers, Krokodelos and Epifani, were leading bands of stratioti on behalf of Venice against the Ottomans in Southern Peloponnese.
 They put Vardounia and their lands into Venetian possession, for which Epifani then acted as governor.

 In April 1466, Vettore Cappello, the most vociferous proponent of the war, replaced Loredan as Captain General of the Sea.
 Under his leadership, the Venetian war effort was reinvigorated: the fleet took the northern Aegean islands of Imbros, Thasos and Samothrace, and then sailed into the Saronic Gulf.
-On 12 July, Cappello landed at Piraeus, and marched against Athens, the Ottomans' major regional base.
+On 12 July 1466, Cappello landed at Piraeus, and marched against Athens, the Ottomans' major regional base.
 He failed to take the Acropolis, however, and was forced to retreat to Patras, which was being besieged by the Venetians under the provveditore of the Morea, Jacopo Barbarigo.
 Before Cappello could arrive there, and as the city seemed on the verge of falling, Omar Beg suddenly appeared with 12,000 cavalry, and drove the outnumbered Venetians off.
 Six hundred Venetians fell and a hundred were taken prisoner out of a force of 2,000, while Barbarigo himself was killed, and his body impaled.
 Cappello, who arrived some days later, attacked the Ottomans trying to avenge this disaster, but was heavily defeated.
 Demoralized, he returned to Negroponte with the remains of his army.
 There, the Captain General fell ill, and died on 13 March 1467.